Starting nursery or school will be one of the biggest steps that your child will take.

 When your child is starting nursery or school for the first time or changing school, it is important that all staff (including meal time staff) are aware of Ectodermal Dysplasia and the impact it has on your child.
-The ED Society can provide information to help you when talking to Head teachers and Education Authorities.

 Encourage your child to join in activities such as swimming, cubs/brownies, gymnastics and football; in fact, anything and everything they want to.
 Confidence is a very valuable asset and Ectodermal Dysplasia should not prevent children from doing anything providing the right provisions have been made.